T1To48/hyper_ninja_app/README.md

 ## Technologies Used

-Frontend & Backend are built With 100% Typescript.
+Building upon a foundation of 100% TypeScript, both the frontend and backend of our application showcase a cohesive and dynamic technology stack.

 ### Frontend

 1. React Vite (Typescript)
 2. Redux ToolKit as state manager
-3. Redux ToolKit Query as data fetching and chaching tool
+3. Redux ToolKit Query as data fetching and caching tool
 4. 100% Pure CSS
-5. React-router-dom with createBrowserRouter()
+5. React-router-dom with `createBrowserRouter()`

 ### Backend